The man behind the fastest-growing PC game rarely plays it

 PlayerUnknown's Battlegrounds (PUBG) is a sensation.
 It's the most-streamed game on Twitch.
-It's the #3 most-played game on Steam.
+It's the No. 3 most-played game on Steam.
 It's sold 6 million copies in just four months, despite -- and this is crazy -- being a buggy, unfinished Early Access game with a ridiculous name.
+(See our guide full of PUBG tips here.)

 The other unusual thing about PUBG?
 Its creator, a 41-year-old Irishman named Brendan Greene, who taught himself to mod games.
-A former graphic designer and DJ, he's the man behind "PlayerUnknown," and we published a huge interview with him today.
+A former graphic designer and DJ, he's the man behind the name PlayerUnknown, and we published a huge interview with him today.

 Instead, he mostly watches streamers play his game on Twitch, which he calls "the greatest gameplay debugger out there."
 (I imagine that makes some people at Twitch very happy.)